wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/industry-solutions/home-health/includes/2-bookable-resource.md

 - Location (for example: Location Agnostic)

-- Resource Type (for example: User)
+- Resource Type (for example: User).

+Now, we're ready to create a **Bookable Resource** in the Home Health application.

 1. Navigate to [https://make.powerapps.com](https://make.powerapps.com/?azure-portal=true).